RTiberiu/Odyssey/README.md

 ## Website URL
 https://odyssey-art-and-poems.netlify.app/

+Note: Please disable browser extensions like Dark Reader, as it incorrectly blocks elements from the page.

 ## Description

 During my second year of studying Computer Science, I worked on a 2-semester project which aimed to offer a Pinterest-like experience to the user.
 The project features an unlimited feed of poems and artworks, accompanied by additional information about their author or conception.
 I also incorporated some of my favorite pieces of LoFi and piano music to enhance the ambiance.